patH-99/abstracts-omegaT/README.md

 # References

 Rosa, R. (2016).
 Czech and English abstracts of ÚFAL papers.
-LINDAT/CLARIAH-CZ digital library at the Institute of Formal and Applied Linguistics (ÚFAL), Faculty of Mathematics and Physics, Charles University, Link to Corpus.
+LINDAT/CLARIAH-CZ digital library at the Institute of Formal and Applied Linguistics (ÚFAL), Faculty of Mathematics and Physics, Charles University, http://hdl.handle.net/11234/1-1731.